eaufavor/Modern-New-Tab-Page-NoAd/README.md

 If someone wants to publish this version on Chrome Web Store, be my guest.

 ### Changelog
+2016.3.11
+Add unlimited storage permission to avoid crash when adding a lot tiles.

 2016.2.4
 Fixed Urls for chrome://.
 Speed up smooth scroll.